The Road to Hell is Paved with Adverbs

 I found this great resource for writers – a body language thesaurus from One Stop Writers.
 It has a comprehensive catalogue of emotions and body language associated with them.
 Definitely one to add to your toolkit.

 Blatt deep dives into the catalogue of King, Hemingway, Faulkner, Steinbeck, and more, unpicking when this rule is true and where the outliers are (and there always are) in the first chapter of his book Nabokov’s Favourite Word is Mauve: The Literary Quirks and Oddities of our Most-Loved Authors.

 The rest of the book

-It’s a fascinating read and I’d highly recommend the book as whole.
+It’s a fascinating read, and I’d highly recommend the book as a whole.
 Blatt later digs into the numbers behind cliches, book covers, most-used words, gender bias, exclamation points, best sentences in literature, best openings and endings, and so much more.